joesan/equity-mate/README.md

 # equity-mate
 A collection of useful stock market analysis metrics and statistics

-TODO 1: Calculate fair price of an equity
+TODO 1: Calculate fair price value / intrinsic value of an equity

 TODO 2: Calculate price to earnings ratio per share